Shareholder Notice: Robbins LL - GuruFocus.com

-The Class: Robbins+LLP informs investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Iris Energy Limited (NASDAQ: IREN) shares pursuant to the Company’s initial public offering ("IPO") or between November 17, 2021 and November 1, 2022.
-The complaint alleges violations under the Securities Act of 1933 and Securities Exchange Act of 1934.
-Iris touts itself as a leading owner and operator of institutional-grade, highly efficient, proprietary Bitcoin mining data centers powered by 100% renewable energy.
+The Class: Robbins+LLP informs investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired F45 Training Holdings, Inc. (NYSE: FXLV) shares pursuant to the Company’s July 16, 2021 initial public offering ("IPO").
+The complaint alleges violations under the Securities Act of 1933.
+F45 is a fitness franchisor with a business model based on rapid growth through the franchising of low-overhead fitness facilities.
+At the time of the Company’s IPO it maintained 2,801 franchises in 68 countries.

-What Now: Similarly situated shareholders may be eligible to participate in the class action against Iris Energy Limited.
-Shareholders who want to be appointed lead plaintiff for the class must file their papers by January 14, 2023.
+What Now: Similarly situated shareholders may be eligible to participate in the class action against F45.
+Shareholders who want to act as lead plaintiff for the class must file their papers by February 6, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Iris Energy Limited (IREN) Issued a Materially False and Misleading Registration Statement in Support of its IPO
+What is this Case About: F45 Training Holdings, Inc. Made False and Misleading Statements in Support of its IPO

-According to the complaint, Iris conducted its IPO on November 17, 2021, issuing approximately 8.27 million shares at $28.00 per share.
-However, the Offering Documents in support of the IPO were misleading.
-Specifically, the Offering Documents failed to disclose that certain of Iris’s Bitcoin miners, owned through wholly-owned special purpose vehicles, were unlikely to produce sufficient cash flow to service their respective debt financing obligations.
-Accordingly, Iris’s use of equipment financing agreements to procure Bitcoin miners was not as sustainable as defendants had represented and was likely to have a material negative impact on the Company’s business, operations, and financial condition.
+According to the complaint, F45 went public on July 16, 2021, issuing 18.75 million shares at $16.00 per share.
+F45's Registration Statement in support of its IPO represented its advantage over traditional owner-operated fitness facilities both because the franchise model “has enabled us to open new studios at an accelerated pace versus the owner-operator model” and because it generated quick revenue for the Company because “[f]or the majority of franchises that we sell, we receive an upfront payment from the franchisee.”
+However, defendants’ Registration Statement was false and misleading regarding the Company’s revenue stream and its ability to maintain its rapid expansion business model.

-On November 2, 2022, Iris issued a press release disclosing, among other things, that “[c]ertain equipment (i.e., Bitcoin miners) owned by [Non-Recourse SPV 2 and Non-Recourse SPV 3] currently produce insufficient cash flow to service their respective debt financing obligations, and have a current market value well below the principal amount of the relevant loans” and that “[r]estructuring discussions with the lender remain ongoing.”
-On this news, Iris’s ordinary share price fell $0.51 per share, or 15.04%, to close at $2.88 per share on November 2, 2022—a nearly 90% decline from the IPO price.
+In its Prospectus, the Company noted that it intended to emphasize the growth of multi-unit franchisees over single-unit franchisees, stating that “[a]s we pursue opportunities to develop multi-unit franchise systems with financial partners, we expect the percentage of multi-unit franchisees to increase over time.”
+However, defendants failed to disclose that F45 could not maintain new franchise growth because it was offering more favorable payment terms to multi-unit franchisees.

 Contact us to learn more: